With the icebergs melting and unprecedented weather patterns, we ask ourselves what we can do to help the environment.

 Also, remember that reusable bags aren’t just for groceries.
 You can use them when you go shopping anywhere!

-By using your own bags, you can be sure you are helping the environment, one shopping trip at a time.
+You can be sure you are helping the environment by using your own bags, one shopping trip at a time.

 The textile industry is a significant contributor to landfill waste.
 The United States Environmental Protection Agency (U.S. EPA) estimates that the average American throws away roughly 70 pounds of textiles annually.

-With new clothing collections being released regularly, fast fashion is responsible for producing quick, cheap, and unsustainable items.
+With new clothing collections being released regularly, fast fashion produces quick, cheap, and unsustainable items.

 Steer away from fast fashion and choose to repair old clothes or shop vintage or second-hand.
 The planet will thank you for it.